-Under the terms and subject to the conditions set forth in an underwriting agreement, dated , 1999 (the "Underwriting Agreement"), the Company and the Selling Stockholders have agreed to sell to each of the underwriters named below (collectively, the "Underwriters"), and each of the Underwriters has severally agreed to purchase from the Company and the Selling Stockholders, the respective number of shares of Common Stock set forth opposite its name below for aggregate gross proceeds to the Company of \$45,500,000 and to the Selling Stockholders of \$1,442,000, payable in cash against delivery of a certificate or certificates representing each share of Common Stock:
+Under the terms and subject to the conditions set forth in an underwriting agreement, dated April 7, 1999 (the "Underwriting Agreement"), the Company and the Selling Stockholders have agreed to sell to each of the underwriters named below (collectively, the "Underwriters"), and each of the Underwriters has severally agreed to purchase from the Company and the Selling Stockholders, the respective number of shares of Common Stock set forth opposite its name below for aggregate gross proceeds to the Company of \$40,000,000 and to the Selling Stockholders of \$1,030,000 payable in cash against delivery of a certificate or certificates representing each share of Common Stock:

-Underwriter Number of of Common
+Underwriter Number of Shares of Common Stock

-Schroder & Co.
-Inc

 J.C.
-Bradford & Co
+Bradford & Co -, ,

-Total
+Total 4,103,000

 The Underwriting Agreement provides that the Underwriters' obligation to pay for and accept delivery of the Shares is subject to certain conditions precedent and that the Underwriters will be obligated to purchase all such Shares if any are purchased.
-Schroder & Co.
-Inc., as representative of the Underwriters (the "Representative"), has informed the Company that no sales of Shares will be confirmed to discretionary accounts.
+J.C.
+Bradford & Co., as representative of the Underwriters (the "Representative"), has informed the Company that the Underwriters do not intend to confirm sales to any accounts over which they exercise discretionary authority.

-The closing of the purchase and sale of the Shares is intended to occur on or about , 1999, or such other dates as may be agreed upon by the Company and the Representative.
+The closing of the purchase and sale of the Shares is intended to occur on or about April 13, 1999, or such other dates as may be agreed upon by the Company and the Representative.

-The Underwriters propose to offer the Shares in part directly to the public at the initial public offering price set forth on the cover page of this Prospectus and in part to certain securities dealers at a price that represents a concession not in excess of \$ per Share under the initial public offering price.
-The Underwriters may allow, and such dealers may reallow, a concession not in excess of \$ per Share on sales to certain brokers and dealers.
+The Underwriters propose to offer the Shares in part directly to the public at the initial public offering price set forth on the cover page of this Prospectus and in part to certain securities dealers at a price that represents a concession not in excess of \$0.41 per Share under the initial public offering price.
+The Underwriters may allow, and such dealers may reallow, a concession not in excess of \$0.10 per Share on sales to certain brokers and dealers.
 After the Shares are released for sale to the public, the offering price and other selling terms may from time to time be varied by the Underwriters.

-The Company has granted to the Underwriters the Over-Allotment Option, exercisable for 30 days from the closing of the Offering, to purchase up to an aggregate of 502,950 additional shares of Common Stock on the same terms and conditions as apply to purchases of the Shares.
+The Company has granted to the Underwriters the Over-Allotment Option, exercisable for 30 days from the closing of the Offering, to purchase up to an aggregate of 615,450 additional shares of Common Stock on the same terms and conditions as apply to purchases of the Shares.
 To the extent such option is exercised, each Underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of such additional shares as the number set out next to each such Underwriter's name in the table above bears to the total number of shares of Common Stock offered by the Underwriters hereunder.
-If the Over-Allotment Option is exercised in full, the total price to public of the Shares will be \$, the total underwriting discounts and commissions will be \$ and the total net proceeds to the Company will be \$, after deducting the Underwriters' discounts and commissions but before estimated Offering expenses.
+If the Over-Allotment Option is exercised in full, the total price to public of the Shares will be \$47,184,500, the total underwriting discounts and commissions will be \$3,302,915 and the total proceeds to the Company will be \$42,923,685, after deducting the Underwriters' discounts and commissions but before estimated Offering expenses.